TBA-SA Muay Thai Rules

 SAFETY EQUIPMENT:

-Juniors must wear headgear, shin guard, guaze/handwraps, mouth guard and groin protection (female groin protection is optional).
+Juniors must wear headgear, shin guards, gauze/hand wraps, mouth guards, and groin protection (female groin protection is optional).

 NHS: Chest guards will be worn for NHS Class C Only during tournaments.
 Chest protection WILL be worn by all competitors at Scrimmages.